magento/devdocs/guides/v2.0/mtf/create_test/new_test.md

 <h2>New functional test: Theory</h2>

-The MTF helps to create a new test, you can extend an out-of-the-box test, or create a completely new test.
+The FTF helps to create a new test, you can extend an out-of-the-box test, or create a completely new test.

 <h3>Contents</h3>